 Make the website fast by avoiding heavy images and slowing animations.
 All your reader wants is to get the information, not wait for complex pages to load.
 You can reduce website bloat by making images smaller, using ‘cleaner’ code, and removing unnecessary media.

-Limit your website’s color palette to three different shades of a single hue – such as black, white, and navy blue.
+Limit your website’s color palette to three different shades of a single hue – such as black, gray, and navy blue.
 You don’t want to confuse your visitors with a dozen or so colors jumping out at them.

 Make use of the rise in social media popularity by including social media icons at the top of each page.
 This way your readers can easily share the content of their favorite posts, and you’ll be able to get more exposure.

 Don’t distract your reader with a complex menu system that’s difficult to navigate and understand.
 A simpler design is always better for user experience.